webmcu-ai/webmcu-vision-web/drafts/README.md

 ## Update list for this page with a mention for the main page

+1. May 5th 2026,  testing: torchjs133.html and esp32_on_device_78.txt replaced: firmware.ino including flash.ino.bin and flash.ino.merge.bin in drafts only for testing
 1. May 4th 2026,  testing: torchjs131.html and esp32_on_device_78.txt Trying to save files to the esp32 from the PC
 1. May 1st 2026, things are looking better.
 I am presently testing: torchjs127-130.html and esp32_on_device_76-77.txt (testing with broken hardware, very irritating)
 1. April 29, 2026 Testing torchjs127-130.html and esp32_on_device_72.txt variable number of classes on the webpage like on the device, need to fix both.
 BROKE THINGS A COUPLE OF TIMES <BR><BR>